akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 right to proceed with part or all of the remaining work.

-This clause does not restrict the state's termination rights under the contract provisions of the Standard Agreement Form, attached in <span style="font-variant:small-caps;">SECTION 8 EXHIBITS</span>.
+This clause does not restrict the state's termination rights under the contract provisions of the Standard Agreement Form, attached in SECTION 8 [EXHIBITS](#8.4).

 ## Section 4.
 PROPOSAL FORMAT AND CONTENT